-What is Graphical processing unit?
+What is a Graphical processing unit?

 A graphical processing unit (GPU) is a specialized computer chip designed for processing graphical data.
 GPUs are widely used in a variety of applications, including gaming, scientific simulations, and deep learning.
 They are designed to perform complex calculations and rendering tasks more efficiently than a central processing unit (CPU).